celery/celery/README.rst

       returns a JSON-serialized data structure containing the task status, and the return value if completed, or exception on failure.

-    * The worker can collect statistics, like, how many tasks has been executed by type, and the time it took to process them.
-Very useful for monitoring and profiling.

     * Pool workers are supervised, so if for some reason a worker crashes it is automatically replaced by a new worker.